bigfix/developer.bigfix.com/site/pages/action-script/reference/execution/override.md

       </ul>
       On other operating systems, option password is ignored.</p>
       <ul>
          <li>`elevation=<Boolean_value>` when set to `true` runs the specified command with "elevated" token.
 If elevation=true, the user must be a member of the Administrators group to run the action successfully.
 If elevation=false or the option is not specified, the action succeeds only if it does not require administrative privilege.
+When set to `false`, evey file must be specified with its full path.
 The default value is `false`.</li>
       </ul>
       </li>
     </ul>